gdelarosa/StringsInSwift/README.md

  * Determine if string is a palindrome
  * Determine if two strings are an anagram
  * Determine if letters in a string are unique
- * Determine if one string contains another string
+ * Determine if two strings contain the same characters
  * Determine if a string has digits
  * Determine if two strings are identical in length but have no more than three different letters
  * Determine if one string is a rotation of another